 Licensure & Registration: IEEE-USA distributes information on licensure, monitors and provides input on changes in state licensure law and provides input to the National Council of Examiners for Engineering and Surveying (NCEES) concerning P.E. exam questions and format.
-2010 priorities include efforts in partnership with the IEEE Computer Society to support development of a model examination for software engineering licensure.
+The committee oversaw the development of a new software engineering licensure model examination and exam guide that launches in 2013.